-Burnt meat might be a secret love of yours, but there’s good reason to give that up as fast as an engagement on The Bachelor.
-“Meat that has been cooked to a ‘blackened’ status is very inflammatory to the body,” St. John explaines.
+Burnt meat might be a secret love of yours, but there’s a good reason to give that up as fast as an engagement on The Bachelor.
+“Meat that has been cooked to a ‘blackened’ status is very inflammatory to the body,” St. John explains.
 “Inflammation may actually break down collagen levels in the skin, leading to an aged appearance,” she continues.
-For other protein options, check out the 29 Best-Ever Proteins for Weight Loss.
+For other protein options, check out the best proteins for weight loss.

 Mmm, crepes, bananas, cheese, oh my!
 Not so fast.
 Alcohol, which you need for flambé, starts a chain reaction of problems: “Increased consumption of alcohol leads to the production of ROS (reactive oxygen species),” Hayim cautions.
 “High levels of ROS result in oxidative stress, which can cause severe damage to our bodies.
 While it’s easy to identify alcohol when it’s in a beverage, it’s not so easy to monitor its consumption when we are eating it.
 The USDA warns that ‘foods flamed with alcohol appear to have all the added alcohol burned off, but the food actually still retains 75 percent of the added alcohol.'”

 If you’re craving something crunchy, try whole grain crackers or chopped veggies like zucchini sticks or celery—because the ingredients in potato chips will dry up your internal fountain of youth super fast.
 “Consuming trans fatty acids stimulate interleukin 6 within the body,” explains Hayim.
 Inter-what?
 “Interleukin 6 is a marker of inflammation, which is associated with aging.
 In addition, fried and deep fried oils, even those made with made with vegetable oils, can impair cell respiration and reduce immune functions within the body.”
-If you simply can’t stay away from the chip aisle, at least find out how your favorite falls on our exclusive list of 35 Best-Selling Chips—Ranked!
+If you simply can’t stay away from the chip aisle, at least find out how your favorite falls on our exclusive list of popular chips—ranked by nutrition!